Future Directions in the Theory of Graph Machine Learning: Generalization Properties of GNNs

 \paragraph{Challenge III.3: Develop a theory of data augmentation.} Given the cost and scarcity of labeled training data in many practical graph machine learning scenarios, several recent works (e.g., as surveyed in \citet{ding2022data}) suggested leveraging \new{data augmentation} techniques (i.e., enhancing the training dataset with additional labeled data samples) to increase the training data size effectively.
-Importantly, there is currently no theoretical understanding and relatively little practical evidence regarding which data augmentation schemes are helpful for specific graph distributions and learning tasks.
-Unfortunately, compared to the effect data augmentation has on learning with other popular data modalities, such as images, the effectiveness of data augmentation in graph machine learning still lags behind.
-Hence, a critical challenge is the development of a theory of data augmentation for graph-structured data.
+Importantly, there is little theoretical understanding, existing work, e.g., uses graphons~\citep{Han+2022}, and relatively little practical evidence regarding which data augmentation schemes are helpful for specific graph distributions and learning tasks.
+Recently, graph data augmentation strategies have seen application in mitigating covariate distribution shifts~\citep{sui2023unleashing} and in rationalizing GNN predictions~\citep{liu2024rationalizing,wu2022discovering}.
+Unfortunately, however, compared to the widespread beneficial effect data augmentation has on learning with other popular data modalities---such as images---the effectiveness of data augmentation in graph machine learning still lags behind.
+Hence, a critical challenge is the development of a general theory of data augmentation for graph-structured data.
 Hence, we suggest deriving a better understanding of how much we can perturb graph data without distorting the underlying data-generating distribution, e.g., leveraging recent advancements in principled graph similarity~\citep{Ger+2022}.